CLAP: Unsupervised 3D Representation Learning for Fusion 3D Perception via Curvature Sampling and Prototype Learning: Method

-\paragraphskip \textbf{Differentiable Rendering.} Similar to \cite{nerf, neus}, we first sample $N_{\text{L}}$ or $N_{\text{C}}$ rays at the LiDAR or camera sensor origin $\mathbf{o}$, each of which is described by its normalized direction $\mathbf{d}$ and $\mathbf{o}$.
-Next, we sample $N_{\text{ray}}$ points following \cite{neus} along each ray.
+\textbf{Differentiable Rendering.} Similar to~\citep{nerf, neus}, we first sample $N_{\text{L}}$ or $N_{\text{C}}$ rays at the LiDAR or camera sensor origin $\mathbf{o}$, each of which is described by its normalized direction $\mathbf{d}$ and $\mathbf{o}$.
+Next, we sample $N_{\text{ray}}$ points following~\citep{neus} along each ray.
 Here each point along the ray can be interpreted by $\mathbf{p}=\mathbf{o}+r\mathbf{d}$, where $r$ is the range from the sensor origin to the point $\mathbf{p}$.
 Thus the sampled point set can be annotated by $\{\mathbf{p}_n=\mathbf{o}+r_n\mathbf{d}\}_{n=1}^{N_{\text{ray}}}$ and we predict the estimated signed distance value $s_n$ and color value $c_n$ for them with $f^{\text{RGB}}$ and $f^{\text{SDF}}$.
-Following \cite{neus}, we estimate the occupancy value $\alpha_n$ for each sampled point,
+Following~\citep{neus}, we estimate the occupancy value $\alpha_n$ for each sampled point,

 Here $\Phi_h(x)=(1+e^{-hx})^{-1}$ stands for the sigmoid function paired with a learnable scalar $h$.
-After that, we predict the accumulated transmittance $t_n$ similar to \cite{neus}
+After that, we predict the accumulated transmittance $t_n$ similar to~\citep{neus}

-Based on $t_n$, we compute an unbiased and occlusion-aware weight $w_n= t_n \alpha_n$ \cite{neus} and integrate all samples along the ray to predict the range $\Tilde{r}$ or color $\Tilde{c}$ along this ray,
+Based on $t_n$, we compute an unbiased and occlusion-aware weight $w_n= t_n \alpha_n$~\citep{neus} and integrate all samples along the ray to predict the range $\Tilde{r}$ or color $\Tilde{c}$ along this ray,

-For the observed LiDAR points, it is evident that signed distance value at those points are 0.
-The final loss function for differentiable rendering is a combination of L-1 loss on range and color predictions and the surface SDF loss.
+For the observed LiDAR points, it is evident that signed distance value should be 0.
+The loss function for differentiable rendering is a combination of L-1 loss on surface SDF, range and color predictions.

 where $\omega_{\text{sur}}$ and $\omega_{\text{C}}$ are weighting parameters for the losses. $r_i$ is the observed range along the $i^{th}$ sampled ray and $s_i$ is the predicted signed distance value at the observed points. $c_i^j$ is the value of $j^{th}$ channel in the image pixel, where $j=\{1,2,3\}$ corresponds to RGB channels.